Kelly Jean Harris

 Kelly lived with her father in Pasadena, Maryland until 1984, when she moved to Michigan to spend the summer with her mother.
 She planned to move in with a great-aunt in California afterwards.

 Hugall initially told investigators he thought Kelly had run away from home.
 For over twenty years he refused to cooperate with authorities in her case or to take a polygraph test.
 In 2006, however, Hugall confessed to Kelly's rape and murder.
+He stated he offered to take Kelly to the fair but instead took her to his workplace, raping her and stabbing her to death.
 Investigators found blood evidence to back up his statement.

 Some agencies may list August 14, 1984 as the date of Kelly's disappearance.
-It remains classified as a non-family abduction.
+Foul play is suspected due to the circumstances involved.